InfiniteTurbo/blp-economy/README.md

 - [ ] Accounts: Use cash and bank accounts
 - [ ] Balance Interface: Interface needs to be hidden by default.
 Only show the users balance on each account for 10 seconds when they run /balance.
 - [ ] Banking Interface: Show "Welcome back, F/L Character Name" instead of "Welcome back, username" - for example "Welcome back, Joe King"
+- [ ] Logging: Log all transactions to a Discord webhook.

 ### Note: Add [X] in a task to mark it complete.